UPPER STORY CONVERSION

 Environmental Review and Project Initiation –

-Due to this activity being a conversion program and not a housing rehabilitation program of 1-4 units, it is not exempt from the following requirements: Asbestos, Explosive and Flammable Materials, and Noise.
+Due to this activity being a conversion program and not a housing rehabilitation program of 1-4 units, it is not exempt from the following requirements: Asbestos, Lead, Floodplain Management, Above Ground Storage Tanks, and Noise.
 All laws and Authorities governing these requirements must be adhered to.

-The review process involves review by IEDA and possible consultation with various agencies, groups and individuals, including the State Historical Preservation Office (SHPO), located in the Department of Cultural Affairs.
+The review process involves review by IEDA and possible consultation with various agencies, groups, and individuals, including the State Historical Preservation Office (SHPO), located in the Department of Cultural Affairs.
 Although consultation is not required prior to a CDBG award, if the project includes a property that may have historical significance, it is a good idea to contact IEDA early in the project development.
-For more information regarding Section 106 review and compliance, you may call IEDA at 515.348.6202.
+For information regarding Section 106 review and compliance, you may call IEDA at 515-348-6202.

 Additional Requirements –